eypacha/eypacha/README.md

 🎪 I travel around the world with **my one-man show** breaking language barriers by speaking without words

-📖 I promote **self-education**, with which he learned to play  musical instruments, origami, beatboxing, solve a Rubik's Cube, a lot of magic, playing yoyo, maths... and I almost forgot: **programming!**
+📖 I promote **self-education**, with which he learned to play  musical instruments, origami, beatboxing, fingerfitness, solve a Rubik's Cube, a lot of magic, playing yoyo, maths... and I almost forgot: **programming!**

 💻 I like to write code, using **programming as an artistic tool**.
 Sometimes I work for others but I enjoy more facing my own projects.